 Less than 150 mg/dL

-Although cholesterol numbers are important, they are just one part of the overall health picture.
-It is important to consider family history, age, gender, and other lifestyle or health factors, such as smoking, that could increase your risk for high cholesterol.
+Although cholesterol numbers are important, they are just part of the overall health picture.
+It is important to consider family history, age, gender, and other lifestyle or health factors, such as smoking, that can increase your risk for high cholesterol.

-The following common conditions, comorbidities, and behaviors are associated with hypercholesterolemia.5
+Common conditions, comorbidities, and behaviors associated with hypercholesterolemia include5:

-- Type 2 diabetes lowers high-density lipoprotein-cholesterol (HDL-C, or “good” cholesterol) levels and raises low-density lipoprotein-cholesterol (LDL-C, or “bad” cholesterol) levels; this combination raises the risk of heart disease and stroke.
+- Type 2 diabetes, which lowers high-density lipoprotein-cholesterol (HDL-C, or “good cholesterol”) levels and raises low-density lipoprotein-cholesterol (LDL-C, or “bad cholesterol”) levels; this combination increases the risk of heart disease and stroke

-- Obesity, which is linked to higher triglyceride levels, higher LDL-C levels, and lower HDL-C levels, can also lead to heart disease, high blood pressure, and diabetes.
+- Obesity, which is linked to higher triglyceride levels, higher LDL-cholesterol levels, and lower HDL-cholesterol levels and can also lead to heart disease, high blood pressure, and diabetes

-- Eating a diet high in saturated fat and trans fat may contribute to high cholesterol and related conditions, such as heart disease.
+- Eating a diet high in saturated fat and trans fat, which may contribute to high cholesterol and related conditions, such as heart disease

-- Not getting enough physical activity can cause weight gain and can lead to high cholesterol.
+- Not getting enough physical activity, which can contribute to weight gain and can lead to high cholesterol

-- Smoking damages blood vessels, making them more likely to collect fatty deposits, and may also lower HDL-C levels.
+- Smoking, which damages blood vessels, making them more likely to collect fatty deposits, and may also lower HDL-C levels

-If you have high cholesterol, you are not alone.
-However, high cholesterol is often preventable and treatable.
-Adopting a healthy diet, getting regular exercise, and, in some cases, taking medications—statins, ezetimibe, and/or PCSK9 inhibitors—can go a long way to help lower your cholesterol and protect your heart.6 In other cases, such as homozygous FH, control of LDL-C is more difficult and requires much earlier intervention.
+If you have high cholesterol – even FH – you are not alone.
+In many cases, high cholesterol is preventable and treatable.
+Adopting a healthy diet, getting regular exercise, and, in some cases, taking medications—statins, ezetimibe, PCSK9 inhibitors, etc—can go a long way to help lower your cholesterol and protect your heart.6 In other cases, such as homozygous FH, control of LDL-C is more difficult and requires much earlier intervention.
 Fortunately, new agents such as the ANGPTL3 inhibitor evinacumab, have been released or are being studied for this difficult-to-treat population.7

 - Centers for Disease Control and Prevention (CDC).
 Getting your cholesterol checked.
 Reviewed September 8, 2020.
-Accessed March 25, 2021. cdc.gov/cholesterol/cholesterol_screening.htm.
-Accessed November 20, 2019.
+Accessed March 25, 2021. cdc.gov/cholesterol/cholesterol_screening.htm